SamSitarek/advisory_tool/README.md

     What if you are an undeclared major because you’re considering several paths?
     What do you do?

     The dashboard I’m looking to create will help you visualize the path you can take and how long it will take to get there.
 It will show you which courses will satisfy each program requirement and provide clarity for you and your advisor.

-    This tool will be heavy with information and will come from the school’s website providing the degrees/certifications they offer, the programs they offer and their course requirements, the class description, and the ability for the tool to accumulate a calculating list of the courses pertaining to that student.
+    This tool will be heavy with information and will come from the school’s website providing the degrees and/or certifications they offer, the programs they offer and their course requirements, the class description, and the ability for the tool to accumulate a calculating list of the courses pertaining to that student.
 Being that it will be collecting a large amount of data (via web-scraping) the time to execute the collection is crucial.

 ## Motivation
 ##### Here you will go into more detail about why you have chosen this project.

     I’m always looking to learn and grow.
 While searching for my next path to continue education has been a bit of a maze.
 There are so many options of where and how to learn that I would like to provide a centralized tool that can truly light the path for learning.

 ## Data Question
 ##### Present your question.
 Feel free to include any research/articles that are relevant or show where others have attempted to answer this question.

     What class choices can be made towards my education goals?
 Advisors face this difficult question every day, without a strong tool to help them visualize the path for the student.

 ## Minimum Viable Product (MVP)